Fast facts

 When governments spend money to support post-secondary education, it does not disappear from the economy.
 Much of it ends up in the paycheques of people who work in the sector—who then spend, save, and invest that money throughout the economy.
 This is important, because labour compensation is an essential foundation for consumer demand—and consumer demand drives more than half of Canada’s economy.

 Figure 3 displays the total amount of compensation paid to people working in each industry in 2024.
 That year, universities and colleges paid $39 billion to employees, which was about 2.4 per cent of total compensation paid across Canada.
 That was about 70 per cent as much as housing construction—another labour-intensive, but high-wage sector—yet much more than all other sectors up for comparison.
 And what about the much-touted oil and gas industry?
 Their pay only contributes 1.7 per cent of the total pay pie.
-Post-secondary education workers contribute more to local economic growth—they’re important drivers of our economy.
+Post-secondary education workers are a large workforce and contribute more to local economic growth—they’re important drivers of our economy.

 While professors may come to mind here, almost half of post-secondary education compensation is paid to non-academic staff.
 Academic salaries represented only 52 per cent of staff spending by universities and 56 per cent by colleges.
 Post-secondary education institutions employ workers in a diverse range of occupations, such as administrative and clerical staff, librarians, technicians, IT specialists, food service, caretakers, maintenance jobs, and skilled tradespeople.
 They all contribute to economic growth.